RamiRaghfan/NewsAggregator/README.md

 ## Work in Progress

-This project is currently under active development.
+This project is currently under active development and needs to be compiled with VSCode and Visual Studio.
 Below is the progress on various tasks:

 ### Features Implemented